 (G) Send File to the Print Queue

-- Select Print.
+- Select Apps –> Print from Industrial Printer.
 You will now see the list of printers and their current status.
 Under the list is an area to Add a note for a printer operator.
 If you are printing with your own spool, have a color preference, or have any other informatino to provide, write that here.
 This is also where you will write the profile name you are using.

-- Choose Print to send to an available printer or Queue to put the job in a print queue.
+- Choose Queue to put the job in a print queue.